aziis98/datasheet/README.md

 -   `src/main.tsx` — App root containing the page layout, query editor, outline, and main content.

--   `src/example-dataset.ts` — Example dataset used by the app on startup (tables and text entries).

 -   `src/viewers/*.tsx` — Viewer components.
 Each viewer that exports a component with `Viewer` in the filename is registered automatically.

--   `src/viewers/types.ts` — Types for viewer values (tables, text, etc.).

--   `src/lib/hooks.ts` — `Optic` class and `useOpticState`, a small utility that provides immutable-ish lenses and operations for nested state.

--   `src/lib/utils.ts` — Utility helpers like `tryEvaluate`, `dedent`, and `arrayRepeat`.

--   `src/components/*` — Reusable UI components such as `AutosizeInput` and an Icon wrapper.

 ## Usage